-So we’re all sold on pitching, right?
+So, we’re all sold on pitching, right?
 Okay.
-Today we’re doing to talk about 5 ways to take your pitches from forgettable to outstanding.
+Today we’re digging into 5 ways to take your pitches from forgettable to outstanding.
 Let’s dive in!

 This sounds like an obvious one, but you’d be surprised at how many people skip right over it.
 When you’re sending out a pitch, don’t send it to the general company email address—or worse, through the company “contact us” page.
 (What a great way to get your pitch lost!)
 And don’t pitch through the comments on posts, through comments on social media, or through DMs on social media.
 Get.
 It.
 To.
 The.
 Right.
 Person.

 It might take a little research, but it’s almost always possible to find the email address for the person you want to get to.
 For one-person to, say, five-person companies, that’s usually the founder.
 Bigger than that and you want to talk to the marketing director.
 For large companies with an in-house creative team (which you know because you did your research, right?), you want to target the creative director.